d-harshini/blink_to_type/README.md

 # blink_to_type
-Using eyeblink EMG signal to type
+Processing eyeblink EMG signals on OpenVibe to use functionalities of Windows On Screen Keyboard in any active application.